Costs and Aid

 What should I be thinking about now?

-Make sure you’re familiar with these too.
+Make sure you’re familiar with these, too.

 Almost half of all undergraduate students at Wake Forest receive financial assistance in the form of loans, grants, or both.
 We’re here to help you explore your options.